CRISPGroup/Mission-Control-MRI-VR/README.md

 4. On your headset, go to the **Library** and launch the app from the **Unknown Sources** tab.

 We hope to make this process easier in the future by publishing the application directly on the **Meta Store**.

+If either you want to mirror the VR view, please use this [script](https://github.com/carodak/missioncontrol-view-mirrorer).

 ## API Documentation